Menopause and Sleep: Ayurvedic Ways to Reset Your Circadian Rhythm Naturally

 Keep dinner light, warm, and easy to digest

-Finish eating 2–3 hours before bed
+Finish eating at least 2–3 hours before bed

 This reduces nighttime heat and allows your body to fully rest.